nimadastmalchi/Scramboard-app/server/BRD.md

   channels and messages, and creating new channels and messages.
 These requests are served by a Express API.

-- All data about users, channels, and messages is stored in a MySQL database.
+- All data about users, channels, and messages is stored in Firebase database.

 - Other features not listed here are not in scope, like @-mentioning users, avatars, rich text or the like.